-On April 14, 2022, we announced an agreement to purchase 81 thousand acres of North and South Carolina timberlands for approximately \$265 million.
-We completed the purchase on May 18, 2022 and recorded \$263 million of timberland assets in "Timber and timberlands at cost, less depletion" and \$2 million of related assets in "Property and equipment, net" on our Consolidated Balance Sheet.
+On May 18, 2022, we completed the purchase of 81 thousand acres of North and South Carolina timberlands for approximately \$265 million.
+We recorded \$263 million of timberland assets in "Timber and timberlands at cost, less depletion" and \$2 million of related assets in "Property and equipment, net" on our Consolidated Balance Sheet.